Second Opinion Icon

 Today, people are buying the drug online—and searching for “melanotan 1,” “melanotan 2,” “afemelanotide,” “tanning peptides,” “tanning injections,” “Barbie drug,” and “tanning jab” in order to find it.

-News reports from last year reveal that TikTok users were buying tanning nasal sprays claiming to be made from melanotan 1 or melanotan 2.
+Social media platforms have helped popularize tanning nasal sprays and injectable products that claim to be made from melanotan 1 or melanotan 2.
 The FDA has tried to crack down on illegal sales of these types of drugs, but the issue continues.[][]

 For example, in Australia, people peddling the drugs—claiming they can offer a tan without the risk of melanoma—are finding loopholes around legislation banning advertising of melanotan 2.